SDM-2021-16-SpongeBob/video_creator/docs/Requirement Specification.md

 - Videos Stitch: Stitch the videos users inputed in a pre-set form.
 - Edited Video Output: Output the editted video file.

+## Screen Plan
+It's going to be a command-line style software.
 ## Glossary

 - Python: Python is an interpreted high-level general-purpose programming language.